 Risk, Business Continuity and Security Committee-provides advice and assurance to the Secretary and Executive Committee that there is appropriate oversight of the department’s risk, business continuity and security arrangements.
 This committee has an independent Chair, Ms Philippa Godwin PSM, and meets monthly.

-The government’s deregulation policy aims to reduce unnecessary red and green tape costs on individuals, businesses and community organisations by $1 billion net per year.
-The department contributed savings of $109.1 million to the government’s target in the 2014 calendar year, as reported in the Social Services (Department of Human Services) Annual Deregulation Report.
-A copy of the report is available on the department’s website.
+The government is committed to reducing the cost of red tape for individuals, businesses and community organisations by $3 billion over 3 years.
+The department contributed savings of $132.7 million to the government’s target in the 2015 calendar year, as reported in the Annual Red Tape Reduction Report 2015.
+A copy of the report is available on the Cutting Red Tape website at cuttingredtape.gov.au

-Several areas across the department were involved with initiatives to improve interactions with the public and reduce red tape.
-These included:
+Several areas across the department were involved with initiatives to improve interactions with the public and to reduce red tape.
+These included improving claims processes and online functionality for customers, and working with the Department of Education and Training to reduce the need for job seekers to phone the department or visit a service centre about participation activities.

 The department also consults with external parties about opportunities to reduce red tape through its national advisory groups and forums.